tony-framework/TonY/README.md

     Why?

     Try adding the path to your libjvm.so shared library to your LD_LIBRARY_PATH environment variable for your workers.
 See above for an example.

+2. How do I configure arbitrary TensorFlow job types?

+    Please see the [wiki](https://github.com/linkedin/TonY/wiki/TonY-Configurations#task-configuration) on TensorFlow task configuration for details.